Measurement of the top-quark production cross-section and charge asymmetry at LHCb

 \mbox{~}

 {\arabic{footnote}}

 \pagenumbering{arabic}

 In the Standard Model (SM), the top quark (\tquark) is the most massive fundamental particle~\cite{PDG2024}.
 Owing to its large Yukawa coupling, it plays a central role in electroweak symmetry breaking and in interactions of the Higgs boson.
 Moreover, the top quark provides a sensitive probe of physics beyond the SM, including scenarios with modified Higgs couplings or new heavy states~\cite{Kagan:2011pnt,Gauld:2013aja,Gauld:2014pxa}.
 At the Large Hadron Collider (\lhc), top quarks are mainly produced in pairs with their antiquarks (\ttbar) via the strong interaction, with a smaller contribution from single-top processes mediated by the electroweak interaction~\cite{PDG2024}.
+In the forward region, the SM predicts that about $80\%$ of $\tquark\to Wb$ decays originate from $\ttbar$ production, with the remaining $20\%$ dominated by $t$-channel single-top production~\cite{ttbar,ST_sch,Wt}.
 The top-quark production cross-section is particularly sensitive to the gluon parton distribution function (PDF), especially in the high-Bjorken-$x$ region where current constraints remain weak~\cite{gluonpdf,Alekhin:2024bhs,Ablat:2023tiy}.
 With its unique forward acceptance, the \lhcb detector can probe kinematic regimes inaccessible to \atlas and \cms experiments, providing complementary measurements.
 In particular, forward top production has been suggested as a probe to constrain the gluon PDF at high $x$ at the level of $20\%$~\cite{Gauld:2014pxa}.

-Within the SM, \ttbar production is intrinsically charge symmetric at leading order.
+Within the SM, \ttbar production is intrinsically charge symmetric at leading order, and the $gg\to \ttbar$ contribution is charge symmetric to all orders.
 However, next-to-leading-order (NLO) quantum chromodynamics (QCD) effects, driven by quark-antiquark annihilation, induce a small asymmetry.
 These effects arise from interference between initial- and final-state radiation, as well as between the Born and box diagrams~\cite{Bernreuther:2012sx}.
-Although single-top production has a small cross-section, its intrinsic asymmetry is enhanced in proton-proton ($pp$) collisions, where the larger \uquark-quark parton density relative to \dquark quarks leads to a net positive charge asymmetry.
+Although single-top production has a small cross-section, its intrinsic asymmetry is enhanced in proton-proton ($pp$) collisions, where the larger \uquark-quark parton density relative to \dquark quarks leads to a net positive charge asymmetry; the single-top process itself yields a charge asymmetry at the level of about $40\%$~\cite{ST_sch,Wt}.
 The charge-asymmetry observable is defined as

 where $\sigma_t$ and $\sigma_{\bar{t}}$ respectively represent the production cross-sections of \tquark and \tquarkbar quarks in bins of muon pseudorapidity, $\mueta$, measured in the \lhcb laboratory frame.
 At the \lhc, where gluon fusion dominates, the charge asymmetry in \ttbar production is significantly diluted.
 Nevertheless, in the forward region accessible to \lhcb, this dilution is reduced, enhancing sensitivity to the charge asymmetry~\cite{Gauld:2014pxa}.
 Theoretical predictions suggest that \lhcb may provide the first significant observation of the top-quark charge asymmetry at the \lhc~\cite{Kagan:2011pnt,Gauld:2014pxa}.